wang663632304/EasyAnim/README.md

 EasyAnim
 ========

 A less painful way of doing View animations in Android.
-(A subclass of AnimationSet)
+EasyAnim is a subclass of `AnimationSet`

 Features
 --------------